Get access to exclusive updates, the latest news and the inside scoop 🍨

 If we had to place a guess, we'd say that in a year or so, headless commerce will likely be seen even more widely across ecommerce platforms such as Shopify than it is today.

 However, the team here at Karmoon like to think of ourselves level headed, unable to be drawn into a solution based on a trend but substance and as we've stated throughout today's guide, while headless commerce does solve many problems, it does in some instances create them too.

 Has ecommerce lost its head?
-Absolutely and for those of you who are not 'tech-savvy', a decoupled commerce system provides ease-of-use for the user (similar to a traditional commerce system) but it is operated with the flexibility and adaptability of a headless system.
+Absolutely and for those of you who are not 'tech-savvy', a decoupled commerce system provides ease-of-use for stores on Shopify (similar to a traditional commerce system) but it is operated with the flexibility and adaptability of a headless system.